Immediate Participation From 19 Major Multinational Companies Highlights Growing Value of Business Ethics Worldwide

 The South Asia BELA Chapter will officially launch at a media event on Sept.
 19 at the CII headquarters in New Delhi, India, and will feature a high-profile panel of senior executives, CEOs, and trusted advisors from Founding Member companies.

-The Ethisphere Institute is the global leader in defining and advancing the standards of ethical business practices that fuel corporate character, marketplace trust, and business success.
+Ethisphere is the global leader in defining and advancing the standards of ethical business practices that fuel corporate character, marketplace trust, and business success.
 Ethisphere has deep expertise in measuring and defining core ethics standards using data-driven insights that help companies enhance corporate character.
 Ethisphere honors superior achievement through its World’s Most Ethical Companies recognition program, provides a community of industry experts with the Business Ethics Leadership Alliance (BELA), and showcases trends and best practices in ethics with Ethisphere Magazine.
 Ethisphere’s reach continues to expand with events hosted around the globe bringing together thought leaders and practitioners through local roundtables and global summits.
 More information about Ethisphere can be found at https://ethisphere.com.

 Chief Content Officer